ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: exported_sample_clock_divisor

     Specifies the factor by which to divide the Sample clock, also known as the Update clock, before it is exported.
-To export the Sample clock, use the niFgen_ExportSignal function or the  NIFGEN_ATTR_EXPORTED_SAMPLE_CLOCK_OUTPUT_TERMINAL attribute.
+To export the Sample clock, use the :py:meth:`nifgen.Session.export_signal` function or the  :py:data:`nifgen.Session.exported_sample_clock_output_terminal` attribute.

     The following table lists the characteristics of this property.